 How Do You Remodel Stairs?

-That’s the million-dollar question, really (and don’t worry, that’s not a budget estimate).
-Staircases are the sum of their parts, and each of those parts presents an opportunity for a refresh that may help retain the value of your home.
-Staircases are more than just a large structure used to move from one level of a house to another.
+Staircases are more than just a means to move from one level of a detached house or townhouse to another.
 They can be a major decorative element in a home.

-Recommended: Home Improvement Cost Calculator
+Recommended: Home Renovation Cost Calculator

 Staircase Elements and Materials

 Being familiar with basic staircase anatomy can help you refine project goals and have productive conversations if estimates for the job are required.

 The focus here will be on interior stairs.